How to write job descriptions that attract top talent

 Showcase your employer brand

 Employer brand is extremely important for attracting quality talent.
 Professionals who understand their value as employees won't sell their skills, talent and labor for anything less than it is worth.
-As part of the hiring process, recruiters need to be able to first establish a dollar figure to represent that value, then determine if the organization can afford it.
+As part of the hiring process, recruiters need to establish a dollar figure to represent that value and then determine if the organization can afford it.
 A strong employer brand gives the organization an advantage.

-For example, if a candidate views the organization as a great place to work - may it offer free meals or excellent health insurance - he or she may be willing to accept a lower salary.
+For example, if a candidate views the organization as a great place to work—whether it offers free meals or excellent health insurance—he or she may be willing to accept a lower salary.
 In fact, 77 percent of millennial job seekers look for perks like flexible hours when pursuing a new position, according to research from Bentley University.

 Keep language clear, concise and neutral